-The AAA shall establish and maintain a National Roster of Arbitrators ("National Roster") and shall appoint arbitrators as provided in these Rules.
+The AAA shall establish and maintain a National Roster of Commercial Arbitrators ("National Roster") and within it, a panel of arbitrators for non-binding arbitration.
+AAA will appoint arbitrators as provided in these Rules from its Commercial or Consumer Disputes Non-Binding Panel.